andrew/ultimate-awesome/README.md

 - [awesome-github](https://github.com/reziamini/awesome-github) - List of awesome GitHub repository.
 - [awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape.
 - [awesome-ccxt](https://github.com/suenot/awesome-ccxt) - A curated list of awesome CCXT assets, resources, and more.
+- [awesome-music-listening](https://github.com/ybayle/awesome-music-listening) - Awesome list of websites dedicated to listening to music.
 - [awesome-interview-algorithms](https://github.com/0voice/awesome-interview-algorithms) - 2025精选：算法题库合集，涵盖大厂面试、校招笔试及LeetCode等热门平台经典题目，助你轻松拿下offer！.
 - [awesome-tweaks](https://github.com/alfaaarex/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.
 - [awesome-few-shot-gnn](https://github.com/kaize0409/awesome-few-shot-gnn) - An index of algorithms for few-shot learning/meta-learning on graphs.
 - [awesome-smarttv](https://github.com/linuxenko/awesome-smarttv) - A curated list of smart :tv: frameworks, libraries, software and resources.
+- [awesome-astrophotography](https://github.com/lunohodov/awesome-astrophotography) - A curated list of resources related to astrophotography.
 - [awesome-multicore-ocaml](https://github.com/ocaml-multicore/awesome-multicore-ocaml) - A collection of libraries, experiments and ideas relating to OCaml 5 (multicore + effects).
 - [Awesome-Electrical-Grid-Mapping](https://github.com/open-energy-transition/Awesome-Electrical-Grid-Mapping) - A curated dataset of global electrical grid maps, datasets and resources.
 - [awesome-self-supervised-learning-in-medical-imaging](https://github.com/SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging) - This repository is mainly dedicated for listing the recent research advancements in the application of Self-Supervised-Learning in medical images computing field.
 - [Awesome-Polarization](https://github.com/tkuri/Awesome-Polarization) - List of awesome papers on Polarization Imaging.
 - [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
 - [awesome-openlayers](https://github.com/webgeodatavore/awesome-openlayers) - List of all related content on OpenLayers library.
-- [awesome-music-listening](https://github.com/ybayle/awesome-music-listening) - Awesome list of websites dedicated to listening to music.
 - [awesome-visual-relationship-detection](https://github.com/alisure-ml/awesome-visual-relationship-detection) - A curated list of visual relationship detection and related area resources .
 - [awesome-3D-scene-graphs](https://github.com/DennisRotondi/awesome-3D-scene-graphs) - Awesome 3D Scene Graphs: a curated list of 3D scene graph generation and related resources!
 Now with a companion website to explore the literature!.
 - [awesome-cryoem](https://github.com/kuixu/awesome-cryoem) - A collaborative list of awesome CryoEM (Cryo Electron Microscopy) resources. .